First Long Trip

 So, having got everything sorted, I decided to take the Porka over to our other office in Newmarket (normally blag a lift or take the wife's car) a round trip of about 250 miles.

-She behaved impecably and I was impressed with only half a tank of petrol being used.
+She behaved impecably Smile and I was impressed with only half a tank of petrol being used.

 Join date : 2010-02-09